danielfdickinson/dananke-theme-hugo-dfd/exampleSite/content/en/examples/demo-post.md

   - examples
 ---

-Just to make sure the site works and audit check doesn't fail when there is content with the audit check.
+Just to make sure the site works[^1] and audit check doesn't fail when there is content with the audit check.

    ```bash
    #!/bin/bash